emqx/emqx/README.md

 ecpool is different with worker-pool libraries in that it is designed to pool connection/clients to server or database.

-ecpool tries to avoid the erlang application crash when the server or dabased going down.
+ecpool tries to avoid the erlang application crash when the server or database going down.

 ## Overview